JP Morgan Securities – Big Doesn’t Mean Better

 JPMorgan was sanctioned for making unsuitable recommendations to its customers.
 According to a news release, the investment banking giant recommended high yield bonds (i.e. junk bonds) to customers seeking conservative investment strategies.
-High yield bonds are anything but.
-Regulators also say that some of the company’s financial advisers recommended floating rate loan funds which are often illiquid meaning they are difficult to sell if you need your money quickly.
+High yield bonds are both risky and illiquid making them unsuitable for most investors.
+FINRA said that some of the company’s financial advisers were recommending floating rate loan funds which are often illiquid meaning they are difficult to sell if you need your money quickly.

 FINRA says that Chase failed to properly supervise and train its stockbrokers.
 Brokers have a duty to understand their customers’ needs including how quickly they need access to their money and their tolerance to risk.
 Stockbrokers can only recommend investments suitable for their clients’ needs.
 Selling junk bonds to those wanting low risk or selling illiquid floating rate loan funds to customers who need access to their money in the near term are cler violations.